 I was having a conversation today with a colleague about a student’s Fountas & Pinnell Benchmark score.
 We discussed some of the student’s reading behaviors.
-My colleague then went on to tell me about what the group this student is in had been working on, over the last several weeks.
+My colleague then went on to tell me about what the group this student was in had been working on, over the last several weeks.
 The group had been working on comprehension, using some ideas from Sunday Cummins newest book: Nurturing Informed Thinking: Reading, Talking,, and Writing Across Content-Area Sources.

 The group had learned how to code a text and read several articles over the same topic.
 My colleague was really hoping for some transfer to happen from instruction to the F&P testing situation.
 I pipped up thinking as the words were coming out of my mouth, “when being tested students probably do not feel like they are able to deconstruct a text and code it like you are doing in your guided reading group.
 They probably don’t feel like they can take the time.”

 Students are not able to mark up testing books.
 I was implying that there was probably a disconnect happening between how the students are being taught and the testing situation we put them in.
 My colleague said something like, “well in the testing situation we are looking for automaticity.”
 That really struck me!

 It did not strike me as wrong necessarily, but as a problem that we need to look into fixing.
 At one point and time it was said, to test the way you teach.
 Then some teachers started to teach to the test.
 Now we have started dissecting the teaching of reading into many pieces.